 MISSION STATEMENT: The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.
 The Salvation Army has been serving in Knox County since 1907.
 In addition to our church services and programs, we have a social services program and a food pantry.
-Our food pantry operates three afternoons per week, by appointment, to server individuals and families in need, without discrimination.
+Our food pantry operates three afternoons per week, by appointment, to serve individuals and families in need, without discrimination.
 Clients are eligible to receive food from our pantry once every 30 days.
-Last year, we provided food assistance to 2,251 families, and we anticipate that we will see an increase in those numbers this year due to rising food costs, changes in food stamp amounts, and economic impact.
+Last year, we provided food assistance to 2,302 families, and we anticipate that we will see an increase in those numbers this year due to rising food costs, changes in food stamp amounts, and economic impact.
 We love when we are able to provide fresh produce, along with canned/dry goods and meat, in our food boxes that we distribute to families in need.

 Our food pantry is open Monday, Tuesday, and Wednesday from 1:00 - 2:30 p.m.
 Our volunteers are assisting clients during those hours, so it would be difficult, but not impossible, to receive donations during those hours.
 We are closed on Fridays and Saturdays, and only open for church services on Sundays.